 - Hiking Loop Trail – This trail takes you through forests and around scenic overlooks where you can enjoy views of Monte Sano Lake below.
 It’s only 1.8 miles long but is steep enough that it can be challenging for younger children or those who aren’t used to hiking on hillsides (although they shouldn’t worry too much—the path is well maintained).

 - Gap Creek Trail – This trail winds through Gap Creek Valley before climbing up into some dense forested areas where there are tall trees blocking out sunlight from above; this makes it easier for hikers to walk without worrying about getting sunburned!
 There are also some spots along this path where hikers will come across giant boulders; these provide a good place for kids or anyone else who needs a break from climbing uphill all day long!

-If you’re looking for family-friendly fun in Huntsville, Alabama, there are plenty of options.
+If you’re looking for family-friendly fun in Huntsville, Alabama, before or after your games, there are plenty of options.
 Whether you want to spend a day outdoors, learn about space or visit an art museum with your kids, this city has something for everyone!